Kathleen Sebelius: Early life and education

-Sebelius was born and raised in Cincinnati, Ohio, the daughter of Mary Kathryn (née Dixon) and John J. Gilligan.
+Sebelius was born and raised in Cincinnati, Ohio, the daughter of Mary Kathryn and John J. Gilligan.
 Sebelius was the second oldest of four children in her family.
 Her family ran funeral homes and her father was a city councilor in Cincinnati.
 Jack Gilligan ran for Congress near the end of Sebelius's time in high school and served one term in Congress.
 Her father was elected governor of Ohio when Sebelius was 21 years old.
 Sebelius worked in her father's campaign traveling around the state.
 Her family was Catholic and has Irish ancestry.

 She attended the Summit Country Day School in Cincinnati and graduated from Trinity Washington University in Washington, D.C., with a Bachelor of Arts in political science.
 She later earned a Master of Public Administration degree from the University of Kansas.
 She moved to Kansas in 1974.

 Early career

 Sebelius served as executive director and chief lobbyist for the Kansas Trial Lawyers Association from 1977 to 1986.